Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems: Abstract

 \section{Abstract}

 Maximizing performance on available GPU hardware is an ongoing challenge for modern AI inference systems.
 Traditional approaches include writing custom GPU kernels and using specialized model compilers to tune high-level code for specific GPU targets.
 Recent work shows that LLM-based multi-agent systems can effectively perform such tuning, often outperforming existing compilers and eliminating the need for manual kernel development.
 However, the dynamics of multi-agent systems for this task remain unexplored.
 In this work, we present a logical framework for comparing multi-agent PyTorch optimization systems.
 Our evaluation shows that exploit-heavy strategies perform best when paired with error-fixing agents, and that performance correlates with the granularity of optimization steps.
-The best implementation achieves an average 2.88× speedup on an H100 GPU across diverse tasks in KernelBench, a benchmark suite covering a range of machine learning architectures in PyTorch.
+The best implementation achieves an average 2.88× speedup over PyTorch Eager (1.85× over torch.compile) on an H100 GPU across diverse tasks in KernelBench, a benchmark suite covering a range of machine learning architectures in PyTorch.
+Code is publicly available at: \url{https://github.com/pike-project/pike}

 ]

 \printAffiliationsAndNotice{}